PlanterApp/planter_docs/content/en/docs/700_connect/701_contact/index.md

 ---
-title: "How can I report a bug or give feedback on Planter"
+title: "How can I report a bug or contact Planter support?"
-description: "Learn how to contact Planter Support"
+description: "Learn how to contact the Planter team"
 draft: false
 weight: 701
 url: "connect/contact-us"